 Bromsgrove School 13 Plus Admissions Criteria

 At Bromsgrove school, all candidates are required to take the school’s entrance examination, which consists of a Cognitive Abilities Test (CAT).
-Parents are required to complete the appropriate application form for Year 9 entry, which can be found in the schools Admissions Information Booklet.
-The school’s Special Educational Needs and Disabilities (SEND) information can be found here.
+Parents are required to complete the appropriate application form for Year 9 entry, which can be found in the school’s Admissions Information Booklet.

-For more information on the admissions process at Bromsgrove School, please contact the Admissions Coordinators on 01527 579679, or by email at [email protected].
+For more information on the admissions process at Bromsgrove School, please contact the Admissions Coordinators on 01527 579679, or by email.

 How to Apply for 13 Plus Entry to Bromsgrove School

 Before applying for a Year 9 place at Bromsgrove School, parents and prospective students are encouraged to visit the school by attending one of its Open Mornings.
 The events are held throughout the year and provide the opportunity to meet staff and tour the campus.

 Individual visits are welcomed at any point throughout the year.
 Taster days are also available for boarders and day pupils.
 For more information on how to book a place for one of the Open Mornings, please contact the school by email or by phone on +44(0)1527 579679, extension 383.

 In order to apply for 13 Plus entry to Bromsgrove School, parents need to download and complete the PDF Registration Form.
 A registration fee of £100 (day place), or £200 (for boarders) also needs to be paid at the time of registering.

 When accepting a place at the school, parents are also asked to pay an acceptance fee.

 Bromsgrove School aims to provide every student with the opportunity to realise their full potential.
 In order to gain a better understanding of students’ capabilities, the school administers Cognitive Abilities Tests (CATs) at 13 Plus level, as part of its entrance examination.